ccano/cc2223/session4/README.md

 Singularity compose is intended to run a small number of container instances on your host.
 It is not a complicated orchestration tool like Kubernetes, but rather a controlled way to represent and manage a set of container instances, or services.

 ## Installation

+Dependencies

+Singularity Compose must use a version of Singularity 3.2.1 or greater.
+It's recommended to use the latest (3.8.0 release at the time of this writing) otherwise there was a bug with some versions of 3.2.1.
+Singularity 2.x absolutely will not work.
+Python 3 is also required, as Python 2 is at end of life.

+Install singularity-compose using ```pip3```:
 ```
 pip3 install singularity-compose